+353-1-416-8900REST OF WORLD

 Authors

-Prof. Bing-Jie Ni is an ARC Future Fellow and Full Professor at University of Technology Sydney, in Australia.
-He works in the field of environmental technology and wastewater treatment, particularly transforming wastes or wastewater from a troublesome pollutant to a valuable resource.
-Prof. Ni has published 2 research books, 30 book chapters, and more than 430 papers in refereed ISI journals.
-He serves as Lead Guest Editor for Water Research (Elsevier), Editorial Advisory Board for Environmental Science and Technology (ACS), Editor for Sustainable Horizons (Elsevier), and Associate Editor for the Journal of Cleaner Production (Elsevier), Environmental Chemistry Letters (Springer), and Environmental Research (Elsevier).
+Professor Bing-Jie Ni isan ARC Future Fellow at the University of New South Wales (UNSW).
+He has been working in the field of environmental technology and wastewater treatment, particularly transforming wastes or wastewater from a troublesome pollutant to a valuable resource.
+Prof. Ni has published 2 research books, 30 book chapters, and more than 400 papers in refereed ISI journals.
+He served as Lead Guest Editor for Water Research (Elsevier, Nature index journal), Editorial Advisory Board for Environmental Science and Technology (ACS, Nature index journal), Editor for Sustainable Horizons (Elsevier), Associate Editor for Journal of Cleaner Production (Elsevier), Environmental Chemistry Letters (Springer), Environmental Research (Elsevier), etc. Prof. Ni is a Highly Cited Researcher - Clarivate Analytics - Web of Science.
+He is a Mendeley Data top 2% Cited Researchers in the world in all academic disciplines.
+He has been continuously recognized as a Royal Society of Chemistry (RSC) Highly Cited Researcher since 2020.

 Gang Luo Professor, Department of Environmental Science and Engineering, Fudan University, Shanghai, China.